 Urgent Action: Pass the Recovering America’s Wildlife Act

-Please join fellow hunters and anglers in urging Congress to pass the bipartisan Recovering America’s Wildlife Act .
-Our goal is a vote in Congress this summer.
+Please join fellow hunters and anglers in urging the Senate to pass the bipartisan Recovering America’s Wildlife Act .
+This bill has successfully passed in the House of Representatives because of strong support from our community, and our goal is a vote in the Senate this September.
 This critical legislation invests in proactive, voluntary conservation aimed at conserving wildlife habitat and preventing species from becoming endangered.

 Today, more than a third of all North American species are increasingly at risk of extinction, but state wildlife agencies and tribes have a fraction of what’s needed for recovery.
 The Act will dedicate $1.3 billion annually for state wildlife agencies and $97 million annually for tribes to tackle the growing wildlife crisis.
 This is our chance to again pass on our precious wildlife legacy to future generations.
 ACT NOW.